Crossing New South Wales and South Australia border

 Port Augusta – the gate to the Red Center

-Port Augusta is when you have to decide to go via Nullarbor Highway to Perth or up north to Alice Springs and Darwin.
-As I mentioned before we chose to go up north directly and spend beautiful winter in Darwin and surroundings.
+At Port Augusta, we had to make a decision on whether to continue our journey via Nullarbor Highway to Perth or head up north to Alice Springs and Darwin.
+As mentioned earlier, we opted to head north and enjoy the beautiful winter in Darwin and its surroundings.

 RAAF Base Woomera

-We returned to the highway as we wanted to stay for a night in Glendambo.
-It was a fantastic place – a small roadhouse with two petrol distributors, a hotel and caravan park in one.
-For the first time we felt like city people thrown in the middle of nowhere.
-We couldn’t sleep, because we were so excited by the desert atmosphere and the silence of the night… It was also the first caravan park on our way that was set completely on dirt.
-There was no grass whatsoever or any small vegetation, just big gum trees.
+We made our way back to the highway and decided to spend the night in Glendambo.
+It was a fantastic place, with a small roadhouse with two petrol distributors, a hotel, and a caravan park all in one location.
+For the first time, we felt like city people thrown in the middle of nowhere.